AI4Bharat/indicnlp.ai4bharat.org/content/pages/samanantar.md

 Samanantar is the largest publicly available parallel corpora collection for Indic languages: Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, Telugu.
 The corpus has 49.6M sentence pairs between English to Indian Languages.

+### Update 09-06-2021

+The Semantic Textual Similarity (STS) benchmark is now available for download

 ### Update 05-06-2021

 The benchmarking testsets are now available for download